lhCheung1991/flappybird_cocos2dx_2/README.md

 # UML

-I have finishED most of work but not completely.
+I have finished most of work but not completely.
 Personally, I think these code is not a bad study material for the "freshman" to Game Developing, so I will rearrange the UML of my design ASAP.